-  Our five-day sailing to Bermuda trip from Charleston, South Carolina to paradise had it moments.
+Our five-day sailing to Bermuda trip from Charleston, South Carolina to paradise had its moments.
 There was a bit of wind, no wind, sun, rain – you name it, we had it.
-For most of the trip I was seasick often doubting my decision to be a sailor.
+For most of the trip, I was seasick often doubting my decision to be a sailor.
 At one point I cried out, ‘why did we choose our first sail to be five very long days?!’
 (Watch our sailing to Bermuda video)

 But I had to keep reminding myself that seasickness reduces in severity over time.
 My body was out of practice.
 It wasn’t accustomed to the Atlantic swell.

 And previous to the long sail it took even longer to provision and prepare the boat for passage (watch that video to see how we did it).

 With the swells behind us and the calm St George’s Harbour surrounding us in comfort, I was reminded as to the benefits of living on the hook.